Berkeley Board Fellows

 - Board Project.
-The list for this year’s applicants can be found here.
 Together with the participating BBF nonprofit organizations, selected Fellows will scope out a strategically significant business project typically drawing from finance, marketing, strategy, or governance.
 As one nonprofit partner quipped, “Do not check your business training at the door.
 Your educational and practical business skills are what are required to propel our mission-driven enterprise.”
 Project work is usually carried out through an identified Committee (on which the Fellow will serve).
 Completed project work is presented to the Board or Committee at the Fellow’s last meeting (usually in April or May) and archived with the Center.

 - Mentors.
 Fellows are integrated into host boards with the guidance of a board member who is the primary board resource for the duration of service (October – May).
 Mentors also field questions and provide feedback for Fellows on the required Board project work.

 - Kickoff.
-Fellows and Mentors meet to discuss and develop project and work plans and agree upon cadence, board and committee meeting dates, methods of communication, etc. Scheduled for October 1, 2018.
+Fellows and Mentors meet to discuss and develop project and work plans and agree upon cadence, board and committee meeting dates, methods of communication, etc. Usually planned in October.

 - Finale.
-Wrap-up meeting on April 10, 2019 where Fellows share service experiences with each other and discuss future board service goals.
+Wrap-up meeting in April where Fellows share service experiences with each other and discuss future board service goals.